radcamp/radcamp.github.io/NYC2019/03_ipyrad_partII_CLI.md

 # Step 7: Filter and write output files

 The final step is to filter the data and write output files in many convenient file formats.
-First we apply filters for maximum number of indels per locus, max heterozygosity per locus, max number of snps per locus, and minimum number of samples per locus.
+First, we apply filters for maximum number of indels per locus, max heterozygosity per locus, max number of snps per locus, and minimum number of samples per locus.
 All these filters are configurable in the params file.
 You are encouraged to explore